 Reasons to Buy: One of the best sprayhoods we’ve tested, low profile lifejacket casing, Hammar trigger means you can use this in wild sailing conditions without accidental triggering.

 Reasons to Avoid: Hammar trigger means re-arming this is a faff.
-Quite rigid construction, might not fit smaller people as adjustment will go as small as a size 8 European female.
+Quite rigid construction, might not fit smaller people as adjustment will go only as small as a size 8 European female.

 Verdict: This is used by a variety of professional teams, including Volvo ocean racers.
 The Hammar trigger mechanism is a matter for you to decide if it’s right for you.
 They do sell the Vito with the pro sensor trigger too.
 The over the head donning is a love it or loathe it style and whilst it can feel very secure and the harness loop is excellent, passing this over your head, large collar and other foulies in a rush can feel a bit claustrophobic.
 The back is low cut though and the sprayhood is stowed in a back panel keeping the bulk away from the collar area.
 It is an excellent lifejacket and has scored highly in our early test scores.
 The full test review is coming soon,